Posts

 Image

-Mohandas Karamchand Gandhi was a transformative figure in India's freedom struggle, despite many critics of his idea.
-Gandhi was not only a lawyer but also a social reformer, activist, and prolific writer who engaged with the contemporary political and social questions of his time.
-He was born on 2nd October 1869 in Porbandar, Gujarat, marking the beginning of a life that would leave an enduring mark on the world.
-My association with Gandhi's story began in my early childhood, as my home district is close to his historic Champaran Satyagraha of 1917.
-His experiment, where Gandhi took up the cause of indigo farmers, who were suffering under oppressive colonial policies, was the first major act of civil disobedience in India and laid the groundwork for his non-violent resistance.
-My grandfather often shared stories of Gandhi’s visit to his nearby village.
-Through his memories, I admired Gandhi's ethics—his commitment to bodily work, cleanliness, truth, and respect for oth
+Mohandas Karamchand Gandhi was a transformative figure in India’s freedom struggle, despite criticism of many of his ideas.
+Gandhi was not only a lawyer but also a social reformer, activist, and prolific writer who deeply engaged with the political and social questions of his time.
+Born on 2 October 1869 in Porbandar, Gujarat, he went on to leave an enduring mark on India and the world.
+My association with Gandhi’s story began in childhood, as my home district is close to the site of his historic Champaran Satyagraha of 1917.
+This experiment, in which Gandhi championed the cause of indigo farmers oppressed by colonial policies, became the first major act of civil disobedience in India and laid the foundation for his philosophy of non-violent resistance.
+My grandfather often shared memories of Gandhi’s visit to a nearby village.
+Through his stories, I came to admire Gandhi’s ethics, his commitment to physical work, cleanliness, truth, and respect for others.
+These were qualiti...